nothingnothings/PostManager-Backend/README.md

 # PostManager - Backend

-The backend of the [Post Manager project] (https://github.com/nothingnothings/PostManager); essentially a Node.js REST API backend with authentication and post creation logic, connected to a ReactJS frontend and deployed on the Heroku platform.
+The backend of the [Post Manager project](https://github.com/nothingnothings/PostManager); essentially a Node.js REST API backend with authentication and post creation logic, connected to a ReactJS frontend and deployed on the Heroku platform.

 ## Technologies